Explicit Good Subspace-metric Codes and Subset-metric Codes: Introduction

 The problem to construct explicit $k$-deletion correcting codes of rate approaching $1$ as length grows had been unsettled for a long time.
 The Varshamov-Tenengolts code was proposed in \cite{VT} and generalized in \cite{HF} by the Fibonacci weights and further generalized to number-theoretic codes in \cite{PAGFC}.
 There are very few known systemic construction of explicit insertion-deletion codes for various lengths, cardinalities and insdel distances.
-Our construction of insertion-deletion codes based on subspace-metric and subset-metric codes can be thought as a systemic construction of explicit good insertion-deletion codes with various parameters from well-understood and well-constructed subspace codes.
-As showed in this paper from this construction many explicit near-optimal subspace-metric (then insertion-deletion) codes can be constructed directly.\\
+Most insertion-deletion codes in \cite{GW17, HS17,HS18,HS21,CSI} have been only given algorithmically.
+They are not explicit codes, though sometimes these nice insertion-deletion codes can be constructed from highly efficient polynomial time algorithms.
+On the other hand $k$-deletion correcting codes with optimal redundancies developed in \cite{VT,T84,HF,KLO,BGZ,GS,SRB,SB,GH21} have been explicitly given.
+From both theoretical and practical motivations systemic constructions of explicit good well-structured insertion-deletion codes are necessary and important.
+A direct method to obtain explicit insertion-deletion code is the position-indexing Hamming error-correcting codes.
+As showed in this paper from subspace-metric and subset metric codes introduced in this paper, many explicit near-optimal subspace-metric and subset-metric, then insertion-deletion codes can be constructed directly and systemically.\\